ojalaquellueva/gvs/README.md

 <a name="permissions"></a>
 ### Permissions

-This script must be run by a user with sudo and authorization to connect to postgres (as specified in `pg_hba` file).
+This script must be run by a user with authorization to connect to postgres (as specified in `pg_hba` file).
 The admin-level and read-only Postgres users for the gadm database (specified in `params.sh`) should already exist and must be authorized to connect to postgres (as specified in pg_hba file).

 <a name="setup"></a>
 ### Setup